 The LRCC is a nonprofit, private, 501(c)(4), organization that exists to protect, preserve, and promote this beautiful community.
 The council has no legal authority.
 It is a volunteer, nonpartisan organization with no agenda other than to help shepherd the maturation of the community.

 We lobby for our residents around topics such as land use and planning and research issues that affect our community like public safety.
 We advise our District Supervisor at the Orange County Board of Supervisors.
 We exist to ensure that our community remains an exceptional place to call home.

 The Council is funded privately through donations.
 Your support is appreciated.
 It provides the means for us to champion the values that are dear to our community.

-The Council meets the third Monday of each month, unless a holiday conflicts, from 7:00 pm to 8:30 pm at the Oak Knoll Clubhouse located at 28192 O’Neill Drive, Ladera Ranch, CA 92694
+The Council meets the third Monday of every other month, unless a holiday conflicts, from 7:00 pm to 8:30 pm at the Oak Knoll Clubhouse located at 28192 O’Neill Drive, Ladera Ranch, CA 92694